dnl-blkv/senior-developer/README.md

 - An interesting view on what makes a Senior Software Engineer: https://medium.com/@kurtisnusbaum/what-makes-a-senior-software-engineer-b65c88c539c

 # Overview
-The biggest characteristic of a Senior Software Engineer which can be heard in virtually every conversation on the topic is as follows:
+The biggest characteristic of a Senior Software Engineer overheard in virtually every conversation on the topic is as follows:

 A Senior Software Engineer is a Software Engineer who **enables the other Software Engineers to do their jobs better** on all the levels from brainstorming to the last bit of execution.